 But for most folk who contract the virus, and I was one, they have the Hep C virus in their bloodstream without being aware of it.
 It may cause almost no symptoms.
-Or it may cause fatigue, a bit of depression, minor gasto-intestinal problems, a little brain fog from time to time.
+Or it may cause fatigue, a bit of depression, minor gastro-intestinal problems, a little brain fog from time to time.
 Nothing that shouts “liver disease”.
 That’s just how the church is with its bad theology.
 Nothing to really pinpoint that there’s a virus (unless you are a victim of abuse and at the pointy end of that bad theology, that is).

-Most Christians don’t wonder much about why the Church is a little fatigued, a little depressed, a little unable to digest stuff from time to time… In fact, they’re so used to this state of affairs they think it’s normal.
+Most Christians don’t wonder much about why the church is a little fatigued, a little depressed, a little unable to digest stuff from time to time….in fact, they’re so used to this state of affairs they think it’s normal.
 But it’s not normal.
 Not by the Bible’s standards for what Christ’s church ought to be.

 How does one contract the Hep C virus?
 It is a blood-borne virus and is only transmitted by one person’s blood making direct contact with another person’s blood.
-The main modes of transmission are
+The main modes of transmission are:

 - IV drug use where the users share needles and other injection equipment; that’s how I got it back in 1975 when I was a heroin addict.